 Getting started with Cypress

-For this tutorial, we will use an already built API that we have hosted on heroku to test our application.
+For this tutorial, we will use an already sample API that returns a list of users to test our application.
 To do this though, we first need Cypress to understand what is the API Url that we will be using in our tests (Cypress refers to this as the baseUrl

 ).